fvumbaca/terraform-proxmox-k3s/docs/server-worker-extra-args.md

 ####   Example arguements are commented out, these can either be removed, if they are not required, or uncommented if they are useful to you

-These additonal args are added to the server
+These additonal args are added to the server;

    > For the full list of args see here -> [Server args ref](https://rancher.com/docs/k3s/latest/en/installation/install-options/agent-config/)